 To a food processor add the cooked onion, garlic, chipotle salsa, and tomatoes.
 Mix until pureed.
 If you like a lot of kick, add more chipotle salsa.

 Pour the tomato/onion mixture into a stock pot.
 Add the chicken broth, salt, and Worcestershire sauce and stir.
 Heat over low heat.

 In another small fry pan, add 1/4 to 1/2 inch of canola oil and heat to medium high.

 Cut tortillas into bite size strips.
 Place a single layer of tortilla strips in hot oil.
 The tortillas should bubble when placed in the oil.
 Use tongs to turn strips over as they cook.
 You may want to turn the heat to low at this point.
 Watch these constantly as they can burn quickly.
 Cook until golden brown and crispy.
 Remove strips to a paper towel covered plate or tray.
 Lightly salt while still hot.

-Add the cooked chicken and cut corn to the soup and simmer for 10 minutes.
+Add the cooked chicken and cut corn to the soup and simmer for 10 minutes or until heated through.

 When you are ready to serve this delicious soup, place a few tortilla strips in a bowl and fill with soup.
 You can garnish with a small dollop of sour cream and a sprinkle of shredded cheese.

 This tortilla soup recipe can be a complete hearty meal or the beginning of your next Mexican feast.
 We have plenty of other Mexican recipes to round out your meal.